CodeYourFuture/curriculum/common-content/en/module/piscine/wrap/index.md

 - 👷🏾 the ticket you are going to work on next
 - 🛟 one thing you need help with

 Give yourselves a round of applause.
-Now go home and rest.
-You will need your energy for the project ahead.
+Now you have earned your rest.
+Usually people go for a drink (or a coffee) after class.
+You are welcome to join and wind down together.